Skip to main content

 1. “Direct Physical Loss” Includes Appearance

 Multiple courts have rejected the notion that “direct physical loss” requires a functional impairment.
-Physical damage to property is physical damage — it doesn't matter whether the property still “works.”
+Physical damage to property is physical damage — it does not matter whether the property still “works.”
 A dent in your siding is a physical alteration to the property.
 Discoloration from smoke is a physical change.
-The policy doesn't say “direct functional loss” — it says “direct physical loss.”
+The policy does not say “direct functional loss” — it says “direct physical loss.”

 2. Diminished Value Is Real Damage